ravendb/bootcamp/src/unit2/lesson4/README.md

 }
 ````

 There are some points to note here.
 In 4.0 we do run map and reduce sequentially in the same transaction.
-It works as follows: map phase produces the map entries which are stored into reduce trees (b+trees),
-next they are processed by the reduce worker under the same transaction.
+It works as follows: the map phase produces the map entries which are stored into reduce trees (b+trees).
+Next, they are processed by the reduce worker under the same transaction.

 The output from the `Map` and `Reduce` steps needs to be the same.
 This
 allows the engine to perform multiple reduce stages.

 ### Step 4: Initialize the `DocumentStore` and register the index on the server

-Again, let's do it using our good friend pattern `DocumentStoreHolder`.
-At
+Let's do it using our good friend pattern `DocumentStoreHolder`.
-this point, you probably know that this is the pattern to follow.
-Right?

 ````csharp
 using System;